reskillamericans/first-time-dart/lessons/02-variables.md

 Note that operators in expressions have their own *precedence*.
-That means that multiplication and division are done first, and then any addition or substractions.
+That means that multiplication and division are done first, and then any addition or subtraction (from left to right).
 You can change the order of operations by adding parentheses around the parts of the expression you want calculated first.*